aasanchez/ev-protocols/website/docs/ocpi/06-modules/08-commands/06-object-description.md

 If this is an OCPP Charge Point, the Charge Point decides if it needs to validate the given Token, in such case:

-* If this Token is of type `AD_HOC_USER` or `APP_USER` the CPO SHALL NOT do a [realtime authorization](/ocpi/06-modules/07-tokens/04-flow-and-lifecycle.md#real-time-authorization) at the eMSP for this.
+* If this Token is of type `AD_HOC_USER` or `APP_USER` the CPO SHALL NOT do a
+  \<\</docs/ocpi/06-modules/07-tokens/04-flow-and-lifecycle.md#real-time-authorization,realtime authorization\>at the
+  eMSP for this.

+* If this Token is of type `RFID`, the CPO SHALL NOT do a
+  \<\</docs/ocpi/06-modules/07-tokens/04-flow-and-lifecycle.md#real-time-authorization,realtime authorization\>at the
-* If this Token is of type `RFID`, the CPO SHALL NOT do a [realtime authorization](/ocpi/06-modules/07-tokens/04-flow-and-lifecycle.md#real-time-authorization) at the eMSP for this Token at the given EVSE/Charge Point within 15 minutes after having received this `ReserveNow`.
+  eMSP for this Token at the given EVSE/Charge Point within 15 minutes after having received this `ReserveNow`.

-The eMSP MAY use Tokens that have not been pushed via the [Token](/ocpi/06-modules/07-tokens/01-intro.md) module.
+The eMSP MAY use Tokens that have not been pushed via the \<\</docs/ocpi/06-modules/07-tokens/01-intro.md,Token\>\> module.
 This is especially likely with tokens fof types `AD_HOC_USER` or `APP_USER`.
 Such Tokens are only used in commands sent by an eMSP and never presented locally at the Charge Point by a Driver like `RFID` Tokens.

-Unknown Tokens received by the CPO in the `ReserveNow` Object don't need to be stored in the [Token](/ocpi/06-modules/07-tokens/01-intro.md) module.
+Unknown Tokens received by the CPO in the `ReserveNow` Object don't need to be stored in the
+\<\</docs/ocpi/06-modules/07-tokens/01-intro.md,Token\>module.
 In other words, when a Token has been received via `ReserveNow`, the same `Token` does not have to be returned in a Token GET request from the eMSP.

 An eMSP sending a `ReserveNow` SHALL only use Tokens that are owned by this eMSP.
 Using Tokens of other eMSPs is not allowed.